-This is a 5 mile clockwise walk around the outskirts of Knole Park, starting at the cafe.
-Head north-east as you explore the vast Knole Park, keeping your eyes peeled for the wild deer that roam the estate. look out for the deer rangers who will help you with any information you need to know.
+This is a 5 mile clockwise walk around the outskirts of Knole Park, the birthplace of Vita Sackville-West, starting at The Brewhouse Cafe.
+Head north-east as you explore the vast Knole Park, keeping your eyes peeled for the wild Sika and Fallow deer that roam the estate.
+Look out for the deer rangers who will help you with any information you need to know.
 Whilst the highlight will be spotting the deer, this is best done from afar, as they can attack, especially if you try to give them food!
 You’ll see many different species of tree in the woodland areas, including horse chestnut, sweet chestnut, oak, beech and hawthorn.
-If you are walking near dusk then yu may well find that you see bats as well.
+Listen for the woodpeckers that live among the trees.
+If you are walking near dusk then you may well find that you see bats as well.

 Conclusion – great walks in and around Sevenoaks

 Sevenoaks is a great place when you’re looking for a long weekend away.
 It’s the ideal spot for nature-lovers to find stunning scenery, as these 5 suggested walks will show you.
 Everything from Eynsford to Shoreham and return, early sunset at One Tree Hill with Ightam Mote loop walk, West Kingsdown to Otford Loop walk, Chartwell House to Westerham and Hosey Hill loop walk, or the peaceful green of Knole Park.
 Choose Sevenoaks as your base for a hiking holiday in Kent and make the best use of your time by visiting some of these wonderful sites along the way.